Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Do I need a smart meter for a TOU tariff?

-Often yes, especially for multi-band smart TOU tariffs that rely on half-hourly readings.
+Usually yes, especially for multi-band smart and agile tariffs that rely on half-hourly readings.
 Economy 7/10 can work on compatible multi-rate meters.
-Availability depends on supplier and your setup.
+Availability depends on the supplier and your setup.

 Can a time-of-use tariff increase my bill?

 Yes.
-If you don’t shift enough usage into off-peak periods, the higher peak unit rate (and sometimes a different standing charge) can mean you pay more overall.
+If you don’t shift enough usage into off-peak periods, the higher peak unit rate (often above the 26.11p cap) and any different standing charge can mean you pay more overall than on a standard single-rate tariff.

 Are TOU tariffs good for electric cars?

-They can be, because EV charging is one of the easiest large loads to schedule into off-peak hours.
-The best tariff depends on how many miles you drive, charger power, and your off-peak window.
+Often yes.
+EV charging is one of the easiest large loads to schedule into off-peak hours, and dedicated 2026 EV tariffs offer off-peak rates around 7p–10p/kWh — roughly a third of the cap rate.
+The best tariff depends on your mileage, charger power and off-peak window.

 Will TOU affect my gas prices too?

-Most TOU structures apply to electricity only.
-Gas is usually priced as a single rate.
+No. TOU pricing applies to electricity only.
+Gas is charged at a single rate — under the July 2026 cap that’s 7.33p/kWh plus a 29.04p/day standing charge.
 Your final quote will show both fuels if you’re comparing dual fuel.

 Is a whole-of-market comparison better for TOU?

 Yes — TOU products vary widely by supplier, eligibility and region.
-Whole-of-market comparisons help you see which options you can actually get, rather than focusing on one provider’s headline rate.
+A whole-of-market comparison shows which options you can actually get for your postcode and meter, rather than one provider’s headline off-peak rate.

 Want personalised options?
 Compare TOU tariffs for your postcode.